synotechai/.github/profile/docs/installation.md

 > You can also access the Web UI by clicking the ports right under the container ID in Docker Desktop.

 > [!NOTE]
-> After starting the container, you'll find all Agent Flux files in your chosen
+> After starting the container, you'll find all Agent Syno files in your chosen
 > directory.
 You can access and edit these files directly on your machine, and
 > the changes will be immediately reflected in the running container.

-3. Configure Agent Flux
+3. Configure Agent Syno
-- Refer to the following sections for a full guide on how to configure Agent Flux.
+- Refer to the following sections for a full guide on how to configure Agent Syno.

 ## Settings Configuration
-Agent Flux provides a comprehensive settings interface to customize various aspects of its functionality.
+Agent Syno provides a comprehensive settings interface to customize various aspects of its functionality.
 Access the settings by clicking the "Settings"button with a gear icon in the sidebar.

 ### Agent Configuration
 - **Prompts Subdirectory:** Choose the subdirectory within `/prompts` for agent behavior customization.
 The 'default' directory contains the standard prompts.